-(i) The Telecom licensees while providing TV channels through IPTV shall transmit only such channels in exactly same form (unaltered) for which broadcasters have received up-linking/down-linking permission from Government of India (Ministry of Information and
+(i) Telecom licensees while providing TV channels through IPTV shall transmit only such channels in exactly same form (unaltered) for which broadcasters have received uplinking/down-linking permission from Government of India (Ministry of Information and Broadcasting).

-Broadcasting).
 In such cases, the responsibility to ensure that content is in accordance with the extant laws, rules, regulations etc shall be that of the broadcaster and telecom licensee will not be held responsible.

-- (ii) In case of contents other than TV Channels from broadcasters, the telecom licensee shall be responsible for observing program code and advertisement code and such program code and advertisement code shall be the same as provided in Cable Television Network (Regulation) Act 1995 and Rules there under. - (iii) I&B Ministry and IT ministry are monitoring the contents relating to their jurisdiction.
-It would therefore be appropriate that respective ministries regulate the content provided by IPTV service providers.
-Operational procedures like time to keep a copy of the contents shown on IPTV, monitoring requirements etc can be worked out by DOT based on the feedback from respective ministries.
+- In case of contents other than TV Channels from (ii) broadcasters, the telecom licensee shall be responsible for observing program code and advertisement code and such program code and advertisement code shall be the same as provided in Cable Television Network (Regulation) Act 1995 and Rules thereunder.
+In addition to this, such licensees will also be bound by various Acts, instructions. directions, guidelines issued by the government from time to time to regulate the contents. - I & B Ministry and IT ministry are acting upon non (iii) compliance of contents regulations related to their jurisdiction.
+It would therefore be appropriate that respective ministries regulate the content used by IPTV service providers.
+Operational procedures like time limit to keep a copy of the contents shown on IPTV, monitoring requirements etc can be worked out by DOT based on the feedback from respective ministries.
 Any violation of prevailing Acts/ Rules/ guidelines relating to content by telecom service providers in provisioning of IPTV service shall be reported to DoT by respective ministries.
 The decision of the respective ministries regarding violation of the law/ direction/ guidelines in respect to content shall be final.
-DoT may perhaps seek the guidance of the respective ministries to ascertain the penalties for the breach to maintain uniformity and shall initiate suitable action for imposing penalties for violations in time bound manner. - (iv) Telecom service provider providing IPTV will show only those news channels which have been approved by I & B Ministry.
+DoT may perhaps seek the guidance of the respective ministries to ascertain the penalties for the breach to maintain uniformity and shall initiate suitable action for imposing penalties for violations in time bound manner.